Numerically Gorenstein surface singularities are homeomorphic to Gorenstein ones: Construction of special meromorphic 2-forms on line bundles

 \begin{enumerate} \item $\div(\alpha)= (m-1)C + \psi^*(D)$, where $C$ is seen here as the $0$-section of $L$.

-\item For each point $A\in C$, if $a \in \Z$ denotes the multiplicity of $D$ at that point, one has a system of local coordinates $(q, f)$ centered at $A$ on $L$ such that $q$ is constant on the fibers of $\pi$, that $f=0$ defines $C$ and moreover:
+\item For each point $A\in C$, if $a \in \Z$ denotes the multiplicity of $D$ at that point, one has a system of local coordinates $(q, f)$ centered at $A$, seen as a point of the $0$-section of $L$, such that $q$ is constant on the fibers of $\pi$, that $f=0$ defines $C$ and moreover:

 \end{enumerate}

 \end{proposition}

 {\bf Proof.} Denote by $L_D$ the line bundle over $C$ whose sheaf of sections is $\O(D)$ and by $s_D$ its canonical meromorphic section defining $D$.
 Tensoring by $s_D$ one gets a meromorphic map between total spaces of line bundles: